cmditch/elm-ethereum/README.md

 Efforts being spent supporting the new web3.js 1.0 API
 Alpha release will be ready November '17

-#### Task List
-* Attain full coverage of usuable web3 functions (very close to this).
-* Refine Error type, and what the native code returns.
-This will also be quite an undertaking.
-* Reach out to experienced web3/functional programmers for feedback on API
-* Document, evaluate, and refactor Web3.js Native file.
-This will be under refinement for some time, as it's complexity and inherent coupling to web3's nuances is vast.

 Install Elm things
 ```
 npm install -g elm